Get started with Kong Event Gateway

 TL;DR

-Get started with Kong Native Event Proxy (KNEP) by setting up a Konnect control plane and a Kafka cluster, then configuring the control plane using the /declarative_config endpoint of the Control Plane Config API.
+Get started with Kong Event Gateway by setting up a Konnect control plane and data plane, then configuring a backend cluster, virtual cluster, listener, and policies with the Kong Event Gateway API.

 Prerequisites